mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/elasticsearch/Elasticsearch-Loader-Setup.md

 ### Defining the mapping

-Use the following request to create the mapping for the enriched event type on a 1.x cluster:
+Use the following request to create the mapping for the enriched event type:

-__NOTE__: On a 2.x or 5.x cluster, you will need to remove the `_timestamp` key as this definition is no longer supported.

 ```bash
 curl -XPUT 'http://localhost:9200/snowplow' -d '{